For what underlying structural reasons did migration research have such a success these last decencies?

 How are the interpretations we do have on migration related to our position of power?
 Why are most researchers white and European?
 Why is it only recently that migration scholar included ‘race’ or in general, post-colonial theories and concepts into their studies?

 The aim of this standing committee is to push forward a reflexive (and self-reflexive) perspective within migration studies.
 Given the growth, relevance and responsibility of migration studies, we strive to promote reflexivity in our research and to investigate on how the field of migration studies has emerged.
 Being reflexive in these two senses involves investigating how knowledge on migration is produced, circulated and utilized – both by us as researchers as well by other actors in the field.

 This endeavour tackles the embeddedness of the field of migration studies in wider societal and power relations and the risk to reproduce hegemonic structures.
 Hence, studying knowledge production cannot be separated from studying eurocentrism, racism, situated positions of researchers, or contested public debates on “truth” or “fake-news”.
 Studying knowledge circulation requires examining patterns of knowledge utilization in policy, politics, or state institutions.
 Equally important is to analyse the transfer of migration-related knowledge produced by other actors, like mass media, so-called migrants themselves, civil society actors, international organizations, or social science disciplines.

-Becoming reflexive changes the positionality of migration studies.
-It emphasizes the boundedness of knowledge about migration to specific epistemological, methodological and political modes of knowledge production.
+For migration studies as field of research, becoming reflexive changes its positionality.
+The reflexive approach that we pursue emphasizes the boundedness of knowledge about migration to specific epistemological, methodological and political modes of knowledge production.
 The awareness that modes of conceiving and researching migration are inevitably historical and theoretically contingent shall feed back into the ways of how knowledge is produced.
 Consequently, the objectives of this SC are to

 - promote reflexivity amongst migration scholars